Mary L. Moreland: Career

 In 1882, she had occupied the pulpit a number of times, but had not then thought that she was called to ministerial work.
 In the fall of 1885, she went to Illinois on a visit to her sister, intending to labor in the West in the cause of temperance.
 She became interested in revival work, in which she has been eminently successful.
-Her first revival was through a meeting held in the interest of the W.C.T.U.
+Her first revival was through a meeting held in the interest of the WCTU.
 The most remarkable of those revivals was that which occurred in February and March, 1889, in Sharon and Spring Hilt.
 There were more than 100 conversions and a church was organized.

 Her first call to settle as pastor was in the summer of 1888, in the Keithsburg circuit, Illinois conference, by Elder Smith, of the United Brethren Church.
 She declined to accept the invitation.
 At that time, Rev. E. M Baxter, of the Dixon district, urged her to preach the gospel, and Rev. Louis Curtis, elder of that district, requested her to spend the time which she could spare from revival work in Eldena, Illinois.
 She began her labors, and they gave her a unanimous call, but being a Methodist Church, according to the discipline, she could only be a stated supply.
 A few months later, she received an invitation to supply the pulpit of the First Congregational Church of Wyanet, Illinois.
 The church prospered, and the people desired that Moreland should be ordained and installed as their pastor.
 After much persuasion and deliberation, she consented.
 A council of six ministers and the same number of delegates from the adjacent churches convened in Wyanet, July 19, 1889.
 It was one of few instances in which a woman was called to the ministry in the Congregational church in the United States.
 After a rigid examination, the council retired and voted unanimously to proceed to the ordination.

 Moreland represented the women of the ministry of the Congregational denomination at the World's Congresses held at the World's Columbian Exposition in Chicago, 1893.
 She served the pastorate in Wyanet until 1895.
 Thereafter, she held pastorates in several other cities in Illinois: McLean, Normal, Chicago, Chebanse, and Mazon, the last being in Belvidere, from May 1917.